octokatt/rumsford/characters/angela_gladstone.md

 (1) Make Do (Crafts): Reduce all penalties from inappropriate tools by the rating of this merit.
 [Paranoia] <The Free Council, pg.
 132>

 (3) Scientist's Sense (Geomancy): You have an intuitive sense of your scientific discipline, borne of experience.
-When creating something within your specialty, you may roll Wits+Crafts to know how well or how poorly you're doing, in addition to any benefits gained from the Common Sense merit.  <The Free Council, pg.
+When creating something within your specialty, you may roll Wits+Science/Occult to know how well or how poorly you're doing, in addition to any benefits gained from the Common Sense merit.  <The Free Council, pg.
 133>

-(1) Patient: When taking extended actions, you may roll two times more than your base dice pool
+(1) Patient: When taking extended actions, you may roll two more times than your base dice pool

 (2) Professional Training, Ward-Master:
 * Networking: Contacts (2)